algobulls/algobulls_help_site/docs/member/strategist-profile.md

 ## Explore the strategies

 Explore the strategies developed by the strategist as per the marketplace.
 Analyze the growth, trading volume, and total trades of the strategist's strategy using the Heatmap.
-The marketplace is divided into 3 parts - Retail, Premium and HNI.
+Odyssey is divided into 3 parts - Retail, Premium and HNI.

 [![Strategist Profile](imgs/strategist_profile_heat_map.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategist_profile_heat_map.png)